deepanshumehtaa/AlekSIS-Core/docs/dev/01_setup.rst

    :alt: Screenshot of index page

-   After installing the development environment with default settings, you should see the index page with the BOotstrap style.
+   After installing the development environment with default settings, you should see the index page with the Bootstrap style.

 .. _Poetry: https://poetry.eustace.io/
 .. _Poetry installation methods: https://poetry.eustace.io/docs/#installation